 - Form I-765, Application for Employment Authorization.
 This allows the immigrant to receive a U.S. work permit (employment authorization document) covering the period before green-card approval.
 It's a photo id card, handy for identification purposes even if you don't plan to work during this time.

 - Form I-693, Report of Medical Examination and Vaccination Record.
 Not all fiances need to have this done, since you already had a medical exam in order to qualify for your K-1 visa.
-But if the one done for the consulate is over a year old, or it revealed a Class A medical condition for which you didn’t get a waiver, you’ll need to go to a U.S. civil surgeon for a new exam.
-And even if your exam is still good, you may need to visit a civil surgeon if the overseas doctor didn’t include a complete vaccination record (DS-3025).
+But if the one done for the consulate is over a year old, or it revealed a Class A medical condition for which you didn't get a waiver, or you didn't have all the required vaccinations done at that time, you'll need to go to a U.S. civil surgeon for a new exam.
+And even if your exam is still within its one-year expiration date, you might need to visit a civil surgeon if the overseas doctor didn't include a complete vaccination record (DS-3025) or you didn't have all the required vaccines administered (including COVID).

 - G-1450, Authorization for Credit Card Transactions, if you'd rather not pay by the required filing fee by check or money order.